You need to enable Push Notifications in the app and in the backend services (server)

-To enable Push Notifications for an iOS app, you must have a Development Certificate if your app is registered in Development mode, and a Production Certificate if your app is registered in Distribution mode.
+To enable Push Notifications for an iOS app, you must have a Development Certificate if your app is registered in the Development mode, and a Production Certificate if your app is registered in the Distribution mode.

 - If you are using a Production Certificate, check the Production option in the iOS settings section.
 If you are using a Development Certificate, leave it unchecked.

 - Upload the Push Notification Client SSL certificate you downloaded from the Apple Developer portal.